13 Best eCommerce Growth Hacks

 Utilize the storytelling technique.

-Social media storytelling has shown itself to be beneficial in the past.
+Social media storytelling has proven beneficial in the past.
 The reason?
 People enjoy stories because they capture their attention, have the potential to go viral and allow them to connect with other people's stories through their emotions.

 Today, a growing number of businesses are using narrative.
 Whether in a written article, a video, or an image, this format appeals to millennials and younger generations.
 They establish a loyal following and perform brilliantly on social media.